-A large team cares for patients in the ICU, including:
+A multidisciplinary team cares for patients in the ICU, including:

 - Nurses who give the specialized care needed

-- Respiratory Therapists and Pulmonologists who helps patients with breathing issues
+- Respiratory Therapists who help patients with breathing issues

 - Consulting physicians who give advice or specialized care

-- Case Managers and Social Workers who help the family and patient with needed support and care planning
+- Care Coordinators and Social Workers who help the family and patient with needed support and care planning

 - Pharmacists who ensure medications are given safely